mattermost/docs/source/boards/data-and-archives.rst

 3. Save the generated file locally, and unzip the folder.
 4. Open a terminal window on your local machine and navigate to ``focalboard/webapp``.
 5. Run ``npm install``.
-6. Change directory to ``focalboard/import/notion``.
+6. Change directory to `focalboard/import/notion`.
 5. Run ``npm install``.
-6. Run ``npx ts-node importNotion.ts -i <path to the notion-export folder> -o archive.focalboard``.
-This generates the following data:
+6. From within the same folder, run ``npx ts-node importNotion.ts -i <path to the notion-export folder> -o archive.focalboard``.
 7. In Boards, open the board you want to use for the export.
 8. Select **Settings > Import archive** and select ``archive.focalboard``.
 9. Select **Upload**.